ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 Before making a decision on including personal data:
 - Review the ICO’s <a href="https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/" target="_blank">Key definitions of the data protection act</a> to understand the difference between non-personal data, personal data and sensitive personal data;
-- Review the ICO’s [Guide to data protection](https://ico.org.uk/for-organisations/guide-to-data-protection/) to understand your organisation’s obligations;
+- Review the ICO’s <a href="https://ico.org.uk/for-organisations/guide-to-data-protection/" target="_blank">Guide to data protection</a> to understand your organisation’s obligations;
-- Ensure your organisation has the power to [share the data](https://ico.org.uk/for-organisations/data-sharing-information-hub/).
+- Ensure your organisation has the power to (<a href="https://ico.org.uk/for-organisations/data-sharing-information-hub/" target="_blank">share the data</a>.

 #### Grants to named individuals
 The 360Giving Data Standard was designed for publishing data about grants awarded to organisations, however it is technically possible to publish grants awarded to individuals as well.